 Download our brochure on Robotic-Assisted Treatment for Prolapse.

 Some women experience prolapse (falling) of a pelvic floor organ, such as the vagina or uterus.
-This occurs when the connective tissue or muscles within the body cavity weaken and cannot hold the pelvic in its proper place.
+This occurs when the connective tissue or muscles within the body cavity weaken and cannot hold the pelvis in its proper place.

-The UVM Medical Center doctors tailor a course of treatment specifically for you.
+- Personalized care - The UVM Medical Center doctors tailor a course of treatment specifically for you.
 Your treatment will depend on a number of factors, including the severity of the prolapse and your personal preferences.

-At The UVM Medical Center, our gynecologists have years of experience diagnosing and treating uterine and vaginal prolapse.
+- Experienced expertise - Our gynecologists have years of experience diagnosing and treating uterine and vaginal prolapse.
 You can feel confident knowing you have placed your care in experienced and skilled hands.

 - Weight gain